Oaderogba2022/rain-matrix-cpp/algorithm.md

 - for (int i = 0; i < length;   i): This creates a loop for all the available positions in the raindrop.characters_[i] = binaryDis(gen) ?
 L'0'   digitDis(gen) : L'█';: This is a ternary operator: if I get a 1 from binaryDis(gen) it will add the random digit (L'0'   digitDis(gen) would convert the number 0-9 to '0'-'9'), if not selected it would use the block character L'█'.

 **Algorithm 2: Raindrop Movement**
 In RainDrop::Update(), the raindrop action is calculated by gradually updating the raindrop's y position, using the raindrop's speed.
 This is a basic linear update that allows for consistent animation over frames.
-Below is the important code combined with discussion:

 <img src="docs/assets/images/codesnippet1.png" width="200" height="50">